Ebinazer/World/README.md

 The Application is created with nodejs and express server. and Google O2Auth for email.
 The UI is simple html and css.

 # Dependencies
-Nodejs
+Nodejs,
-Visual studio (IDE)
+Visual studio (IDE),
-Mysql workbench
+Mysql workbench ,
 Browser to run the UI (html)

 Initial setup